 Woodhill House, Administrative building on Westburn Road in Aberdeen, Scotland.

-The site previously contained an 18th-century mansion owned by advocate Alexander Jopp before Aberdeenshire County Council acquired it in 1967.
+The site originally held an 18th-century mansion belonging to lawyer Alexander Jopp before Aberdeenshire County Council purchased the property in 1967.
+The current building was opened by Queen Elizabeth II in 1977.

 The current building, opened by Queen Elizabeth II in 1977, represents the Brutalist architectural movement with its concrete and glass construction methods.